-The Kasasa Cash account has been part of the Bank’s product line for almost two years.
+The Kasasa Cash account has been part of the Bank’s product line for about 3 ½ years.
 Prior to the change to the Kasasa brand, the Lee Bank’s Rewards Checking Account was known as “CACHE Checking,” which debuted in June 2011.
-The initial APYs and balance caps have remained constant throughout the account’s more than five-year history.
+The initial 2.50% APY and $15k balance cap have been in effect until last week’s rate increase.

 Kasasa Cash Qualification Requirements